avaje/avaje-http/http-client/README.md

 ## AuthTokenProvider - Authorization Bearer token

-For Authorization using `Bearer` tokens that are obtained and expire, implement `AuthTokenProvider` and register that when building the HttpClientContext.
+For Authorization using `Bearer` tokens that are obtained and expire, implement `AuthTokenProvider` and register that when building the HttpClient.

 ### 1. Implement AuthTokenProvider